W3rni0/HacktivityCon_CTF_2020/readme.md

 </div>

-We can see that the executable doesn't use canaries in order to protect from buffer overflows so might be able to overflow the return address and cause a segfault, let's try doing that:
+The executable doesn't use canaries to protect from buffer overflows so might be able to overflow the return address of a function and cause a segfault, let's try doing that:

 ![](assets//images//pancakes_3.png)

-We got a segfault! if you've noticed I used cyclic to get a segfault, cyclic is a tool from pwntools which create a string with a cyclic behavior, we can use this string in order to find the relative distance of important values on the stack from the start of the buffer, the command `cyclic -n 8 400` creates a cyclic string with length of 400 with a length of 8 to each cyclical substring, let's try that again but now while debugging with IDA, by placing a breakpoint at the retn command and looking at the value in stack before the execution of the instruction we can get the relative distance from the return address:
+We got a segfault! if you've noticed to cause the segfault I used `cyclic`, cyclic is a tool from pwntools which create a string with a cyclic behavior, we can use this string in order to find the relative distance of important values on the stack from the start of the buffer, the command `cyclic -n 8 400` creates a cyclic string of length 400 with cyclic substrings of length 8, let's try that again but now while debugging with IDA, by placing a breakpoint at the retn command of the main function and looking at the value in the stack before the execution of the instruction we can get the relative distance from the return address:

 ![](assets//images//pancakes_4.png)

-The value is `0x6161616161616174` or in ascii `aaaaaaat`, we can lookup the position of this string using the command `cyclic -n 8 -o taaaaaaa` notice that I wrote the string in reverse, that is because data is written to the stack from right to left, by running this command we get an offset of 152 from the start of the buffer, and we have a way to jump to any point in the executable by overflowing the stack right until the return address and then modifying the address to the one we choose, looking at the symbols we could see a function named secret_recipe, this function reads a file called flag.txt and then prints the content to the screen:
+The value is `0x6161616161616174` or `aaaaaaat` in ASCII, we can lookup the position of this substring using the command `cyclic -n 8 -o taaaaaaa` notice that I wrote the string in reverse, that is because data is written to the stack from right to left in IDA, by running this command we get an offset of 152 from the start of the buffer, and we have a way to jump to any point in the executable by overflowing the stack right until the return address and then modifying the address to the one we choose, looking at the symbols we can see a function named secret_recipe, this function reads a file named flag.txt and then prints it's content to the screen:

 ![](assets//images//pancakes_5.png)

-this function obviously prints the flag, so let's jump to it, for that I wrote the following script in python using the pwn module, this script connect to the server or runs the executable, finds the address of the function secret_recipe and creates the matching payload so that the function execution will jump to it, send the payload as input and print the flag:
+this function obviously prints the flag, so let's jump to it, so I wrote the following script in python using the pwn module, this script connects to the server or runs the executable, finds the address of the function secret_recipe and creates the matching payload so that the execution will return to this function after finishing with main, than the script sends the payload as input and print the flag received from the server/executable:

 ```python
 from pwn import *